 Awards for staff which don’t break the bank

 This year has been difficult for everyone with furlough, redundancy and ongoing uncertainty.
-All employees will need a boost to see them into the new year and what lies ahead.
-Rewarding staff for their efforts this year will go a long way.
+All employees need a boost to see them into the new year and what lies ahead.
+Rewarding staff for their efforts will go a long way.
 This doesn’t have to be expensive; you can award each member of the team with their own accolade – recognising their hard work.
 For example, “Team player of the year” or “most positive person in the office”.
-Staff will feel valued and it will add a bit of fun to your video call.
+Staff will feel valued and it will add a bit of fun as an alternative Christmas party idea.
 We’ve put together some free award certificate templates for you to customise here.

 You may want to canvass opinion amongst staff to see whether they would prefer that any party budget is re-directed towards charitable causes.
 Making a donation on their behalf, and on behalf of your business, could be more meaningful to workers this year.
 Ask them to choose charities and make donations on their behalf.
-Many of our clients are looking to local food banks this Christmas.
+Consider donating to a food bank this Christmas.
 Visit the Trussell Trust to find your local bank.

 Keep the secret Santa tradition going

 If it’s too difficult to get your team together and you’re unable to swap gifts in person doesn’t mean that this tradition has to end.
-There are numerous gifting sites, and those specialising in Secret Santa presents.
+There are numerous gifting sites such as Draw Names specialising in Secret Santa presents.
 Arrange a time for the team to get together on video and open gifts in succession.
 Try to encourage staff to buy local this year (see below).

 Shop local for gifts

 If you are buying gifts for staff (or clients), it’s now more important than ever to shop local and support your local businesses.
-Many local magazines are producing Christmas gift guides this year showcasing local businesses.
 You can also use Instagram, Twitter and Facebook to find suppliers using hashtags such as #shoplocal or your local area, for example #guildford #madeinGuildford #guildfordbusinesses.
 Also check out the Small Business Saturday campaign which champions local businesses on 4th December.

 The gift of time

 If budgets are tight and none of the above ideas would work in your business, then giving staff the simple gift of time is always a great idea and works well as an alternative Christmas party idea.
 Offering everyone a day off for Christmas shopping, or to spend time with their families will be greatly received.
 If you stagger the days off then it shouldn’t impact your business.
 Also check out our guide to incentivising your staff without money.